Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Who we were

-The Blackford Trust has been a charity registered in Scotland (no. SC039658, Scottish Charity Register entry here, although this will be removed by OSCR in due course).
+The Blackford Trust was a charity registered in Scotland (no. SC039658, Scottish Charity Register entry here, although this will be removed by OSCR in due course).
 The Trust was established in June 2008 by the Chairman, Graham Thompson, in memory of his late father, Dr Gordon Thompson.
 To learn more about the background to the Trust, please

 How we worked